Sygil-Dev/whoosh-reloaded/docs/source/stemming.rst

 index, saving space.
 And all possible variations users might use in a query are reduced to the root, so stemming enhances "recall".

-The :class:`whoosh-reloaded.analysis.StemFilter` lets you add a stemming filter to an analyzer chain.
+The :class:` whoosh_reloaded.analysis.StemFilter` lets you add a stemming filter to an analyzer chain.

 ::